 - Law Changes

 Earlier this year, a court judgment banning diesel cars older than 10 years meant that 1.6 lakh car owners in New Delhi ended up as owners of scrap vehicles.
 Do you want to wake up one day to find that going on a long drive has become a punishable offence?
 This is the one risk of buying a used car that cannot be avoided.

 You may still want to opt for a used car.
 However, ensure that it is an informed decision where you know the potential risks that you may face over the next five years.
-To get the best possible deal, it is advisable to compare your options, negotiate the price, and only then finalise your car purchase.
+To get the best possible deal, it is advisable to compare your options, negotiate the price, buy car insurance and only then finalise your car purchase.